The most widely known right to enjoy our countryside is defined by "public rights of way". These can be:

 - just a few metres long or form long distance paths

 Public rights of way are shown on a variety of maps.
 The Council holds the formal legal record on a plan called the definitive map and statement.
-A copy of this map is available to inspect at Solihull Connect at The Core.

 The definitive map and statement is not currently available to view online, however we have produced an indicative walking and cycling map which shows public rights of way.